awslabs/aws-iot-greengrass-accelerators/v2/etl_simple/README.md

 1. The CDK stack creates a new thing group (`etl-simple-group`), adds the existing `thing-core`, and creates a deployment containing the `ggAccel.etl.extract`, `ggAccel.etl.transform` and `ggAccel.etl.load` components.
 The two thing group deployments are merged and sent to the AWS IoT Greengrass core.
 Then the components start.
 1. The Extract component reads the data from the file `events1.txt` publishes the data to the topic `core-name/etl_simple/extract`.
 1. The Transform components subscribes to the topic `core-name/etl_simple/extract` and transforms each arriving message from 8-bye OBD-II values into JSON formatted messages.
 Those then are published to the local topic `core-name/etl_simple/transform.
-1. The Load process publishes to the topic `core-name/etl_simple/transform `and publishes those messages to the topic `core-name/etl_simple/load` over MQTT in AWS IoT Core.
+1. The Load process subsribes to the topic `core-name/etl_simple/transform `and publishes every twentieth message to the topic `core-name/etl_simple/load` over MQTT in AWS IoT Core.

 # Folder Structure